 As for the key differences between Aikido and Tai Chi — they are how Aikido emphasises grappling, and has a lot of rolling around on the floor.
 Tai Chi on the other hand is very much a stand-up art with a more even balance of striking/blocking vs pushing/pulling.

 Steven Seagal — Aikido 7th Dan

-Steven Seagal, the straight-to-DVD action movie star, is famous for the movies but also famous within the martial arts arena as being a “7th Dan” Aikido master which is pretty high considering the well-regulated upper-echelons of the world’s Aikido community to this day.
-Just to put this grade into perspective, there’s the odd 8th Dan teacher in the UK and a few leading western countries, and there’s a handful of 7th Dans in the UK — especially in Birmingham — but Greater Manchester has merely a few 5th Dan teachers and a retired 7th Dan as detailed in our guide to Manchester aikido classes, below.
+Steven Seagal, the straight-to-DVD action movie star, is famous for his martial arts movies but also famous within the real-life martial arts arena as being a genuine “7th Dan” Aikido master, which is pretty high considering the well-regulated upper-echelons of the world’s Aikido community to this day.
+Just to put this grade into perspective, there’s the odd 8th Dan teacher in the UK and a few leading western countries, and there’s a handful of 7th Dans in the UK — especially in Birmingham — but Greater Manchester has merely a couple of 5th Dan teachers, one 6th Dan and a retired 7th Dan as detailed in our guide to Manchester’s various Aikido classes, linked below.
 Even Japan’s Hombu Dojo itself boasts only half a dozen instructors graded higher than 7th Dan.